Mary E. Pickett, M.D.

 Pickett M and Hillson S, "Interactive Tools in Workshops: The Power of Getting Beyond Powerpoint," SGIM Forum, Vol 26 No 10, Oct 2003, pp1,5.

 General Internal Medicine Clinic, Physicians Pavilion

-Dr. Pickett coordinates curriculum for residents in Internal Medicine.
+Dr. Pickett coordinates curriculum for residents in Internal Medicine and has been named one of our Core Faculty for the Internal Medicine Residency.
 She received a career teaching achievement award from the Department of Medicine in 2012.

 Peer Reviewed Abstracts

 - Bensching K, A DiPiero, E Haney, J Hardman, L Lucas, M Pickett, C Sprague, S Desai.
 "Redesigning the Ambulatory Curriculum in a 3+1 Model," Curriculum design abstract and poster presentation at 2012 Association of Program Directors in Internal Medicine (APDIM) Spring Meeting: Atlanta, GA, April 24-25, 2012. (abstract accepted, poster presentation invited/pending)